Woogyloaf/superCellStylus-dev/readme.md

 - React Ready!
 - Uglify: minification.
 - BrowserSync.
-- Sass, Stylus / flexbox ready (IE10+), layout for everygreen browsers.
+- Sass / flexbox ready (IE10+), layout for everygreen browsers.
-- Jade.
-- imagemin.
-- Sprite.

 ## How to use

-Precompiled Jade, JS and SCSS/Stylus files are in the src folder and compile to public.
+Precompiled JS and SCSS files are in the src folder and compile to public.
 All other files including HTML, image etc. are in public.
 BrowserSync runs from public and serves as the "Dist" folder for client-side apps.

 ## To Do
-- more testing

-## How to remove React
-If you would like to remove React from the build just follow the steps below.

-1. In terminal remove react packages.

-		npm uninstall react react-dom react-router --save

-2. In gulpfile.js

-	Remove lines:

-		var react = require('react');

-3. In folder: 'src/' remove components folder and 'routes.js'.
-4. In file 'src/index.js' remove all code.
-Add your new code to this file.
+- add express server and gulp proxy to run react-router's BrowserRouter.
+- update layout to match dustDevil.